 An increase in local connectivity within countries and cities in recent decades has sparked a new expansion in the railway industry, in an effort to ease transfer of human and commercial capital across regions.
 Developing nations and emerging markets around the globe, and in particular in Asia and Africa, with rapidly expanding economies, are actively attempting to connect citizens residing in rural areas to major urban centres and metropolis'.
-Well developed cities such as Hong Kong, which is a major global financial hub and boasts of quality infrastructure and transportation networks, are expanding investments in fields such as technology.
+Well-developed cities such as Hong Kong, which is a major global financial hub and boasts of quality infrastructure and transportation networks, are expanding investments in fields such as technology.
 Hong Kong's rail system which offers connectivity throughout the city has a good performance record in terms of reaching destinations on time.
 However, rail systems are not foolproof and may suffer from disruptions, such as technical failures and accidents, leading to delays.
 At present, there exists no conclusive technological response platform for mitigating the impact of such mishaps and offering relevant, real-time recommendations for optimising the handling of incidents.
-The project explores a solution in the form of a recommendation engine which can simulate various scenarios and thereby propose effective responses to potential mishaps.
+The thesis project explores a solution in the form of a recommendation engine which can simulate various scenarios and thereby propose effective responses to potential mishaps.
 The report therefore, acts as a platform for discussing the potential application, benefits and challenges of utilising technology in transport systems and in particular, railway networks.
 The work discusses the available technological choices and various development approaches and compares them, also discussing relevant works of literature offering domain expertise, constraints faced during the project and remedial measures taken to tackle them.
 Future prospects of the project include automation of the entire rail network, from automated generation of timetables to driverless trains.
+For the purpose of this project, the authors have partnered with the Mass Transit Railway Corporation (MTR) Limited of Hong Kong.